Consensys/ethsigner/README.md

 # EthSigner

 A transaction signing application to be used with a web3 provider.
-All questions, queries and other discussion can be found on [Gitter].
+All questions, queries and other discussion can be found on [Discord].

 ## Issues